OpenWhere/seating-draft/README.md

 ## Non-negotiable Terms:

 + Only the seated labeled in green may be selected
-+ Scott or Paul have a right to veto the result
++ Scott or Paul has a right to veto the result

-Additionally, everyone from whom we've received guidelines for this activity has mentioned that people who assume control of a window seat should expect to deal with some
-glare: the windows are half-height (not floor to ceiling like our current office), and we are *strongly encouraged* to leave the blinds up at all times to maximize natural light in the space.
+Additionally, everyone from whom we've received guidelines for this activity has mentioned that people who assume a window seat should expect to deal with some glare: the windows are half-height (not floor to ceiling like our current office), and we are *strongly encouraged* to leave the blinds up at all times to maximize natural light in the space.

 ## Negotiable Terms: